+Figure 1

-Figure 1 The 24 months of ridership data included in Figure 1 provide a more accurate indicator of the overall change in ridership along the corridor.
+The 24 months of ridership data included in Figure 1 provide a more accurate indicator of the overall change in ridership along the corridor.
 Due to seasonal variances, a complete ridership trend is difficult to discern from a single 12-month period.
 Including 24 months of data accounts for seasonal variations in ridership patterns and provides sufficient information to develop a linear trendline for each service.
 A summary table of the ridership, revenue, and OTP for the LOSSAN corridor can be found in Attachment A. In addition to this overall corridor data, details on the performance of each service are provided below.

+Pacific Surfliner

-Pacific Surfliner Overall LOSSAN corridor ridership includes ridership on the Pacific Surfliner intercity passenger rail service. which operates between San Diego and San Luis Obispo.
-Pacific Surfliner ridership during the first quarter of FY 2023-24 was 498,517, representing a decrease of 4.9 percent when compared to the same period last Figure 2 year, as is illustrated in Figure 2.
-The decrease in ridership is largely attributable to the modified train schedules which were operated from the beginning of the while quarter through Sunday, July 16, 2023. construction of the temporary barrier wall near the Casa Romantica Gardens and Cultural Center in San Clemente was completed.
+Overall LOSSAN corridor ridership includes ridership on the Pacific Surfliner intercity passenger rail service. which operates between San Diego and San Luis Obispo.
+Pacific Surfliner ridership during the first quarter of FY 2023-24 was 498,517, representing a decrease of

+4.9 percent when compared to the

+same period last year, as is illustrated in Figure 2.
+The decrease in ridership is largely attributable to the modified train schedules which were operated from the beginning of the quarter through Sunday, July 16, 2023, while construction of the temporary barrier wall near the Casa Romantica Gardens and Cultural Center in San Clemente was completed.
 The reported Pacific Surfliner ridership includes Metrolink and COASTER pass holders utilizing the Rail 2 Rail (R2R) Program, which allows Metrolink monthly pass holders and COASTER passengers to ride Pacific Surfliner trains within the stations identified on their valid fare media, subject to certain restrictions.

 Metrolink

 The VCL, which operates between East Ventura and Los Angeles, saw a ridership increase of 24.2 percent when compared to the first quarter of last year.
 The OCL, which operates between Los Angeles and Oceanside, saw an 11.1 percent increase in ridership over the same report period in the prior year.
-During the first quarter of FY 2023-24, there were an average of 6,747 Metrolink pass holders per month who utilized the R2R Program to ride Pacific Surfliner trains.
-Figure 3 &lt;sup>1 Metrolink R2R values are based on preliminary, unaudited data provided by Amtrak.
+During the first quarter of FY 2023-24, there were an average of 6,747 Metrolink pass holders per month who utilized the R2R Program to ride Pacific Surfliner trains1.
+Figure 3 1 Metrolink R2R values are based on preliminary, unaudited data provided by Amtrak.
+COASTER rail service operating between Oceanside and San Diego saw increase ridership 10.4 percent during the first quarter of FY 2023-24 when compared to the same period in the prior year, as shown in Figure 4.
+During the first quarter of FY 2023-24, there were an average of 668 COASTER pass holders per month utilizing the R2R Program to ride Pacific Surfliner trains2.